ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 ## Past exceptions

+__19-Jan-2024: AC Unit Repair Followup__

+Due to followup maintenance required following the January 17th repairs, the slurm queue will once again need to be haulted in order to manage heat output in the server room.
+Maintenance should only take a few hours, after which the queue will be released again.

+**Update**: The repair has been completed.
+Nodes will be resumed and queue opened.

 __17-Jan-2024: AC Unit repair__

 The AC units in the HPCC server room are experiencing issues.
 To keep the